Harvard-Ophthalmology-AI-Lab/Harvard-EyeFairness/README.md

 language: 0 - English, 1 - Spanish, 2 - Others
 ```

-We put all the attributes associated with the 10,000 samples in a meta csv file for each disease, including race, gender, ethnicity, marital status, age, preferred language.
+We put all the attributes associated with the 10,000 samples in a meta csv file for each disease, including age, gender, race, ethnicity, preferred language, and marital status.

 # Abstract